Before Orientation

 UT Math Assessment

 College of Natural Sciences first-year freshman students, regardless of AP or IB high school credit, must take the UT Math Assessment (UTMA) before their orientation session.
-Some students in other colleges must also take the UTMA, including students planning to take Calculus I (M408C/K/N/R) that do not meet the exemption requirements for non-CNS.
+Some students in other colleges must also take the UTMA, including those planning to take pre-calculus or calculus courses, that do not meet the exemption requirements for non-CNS students.
 Non-CNS students can wait until after discussing their course selection with an academic advisor at orientation to take the UTMA.
 You must purchase the online Math Readiness Package that will provide online learning modules and the proctored assessment.

-The College of Natural Sciences, which oversees the assessment process for students in all colleges and schools, offers additional information, including exemption criteria and test registration details, on their UTMA website.
+The College of Natural Sciences oversees the assessment process for students in all colleges.
+Additional information, including exemption criteria and test registration details can be found on the UTMA website.

 UT Exam for M305G (Pre-Calculus) Credit

-If your degree plan allows credit for M 305G (a pre-calculus course), you have the option of testing out of the course with an eligible score to take the UT Exam M305G (Pre-Calculus) Credit.
-For more information and to register, visit the Student Testing Services’ website.
-Results from these exams are available within 24-48 hours, in time for students who may need to adjust their fall schedules based on their results to do so during the add/drop period.
+If your degree plan allows credit for M 305G (a pre-calculus course), you have the option of testing out of the course with an eligible score on the the UT Exam M305G (Pre-Calculus) Credit.
+For more information and to register, visit the Student Testing Services’ website

 Chemistry Assessment